 Dr. David G. Tarr is a consultant and former Lead Economist with the World Bank.
 Dr. Tarr has worked in 30 countries providing trade policy advice on a wide range of trade policy issues.
 He has authored more than 70 refereed journal articles, written or edited 14 books or monographs and over 100 other professional papers.
 His solely authored articles include articles in leading journals such as Econometrica, Review of Economic Studies, Quarterly Journal of Economics and Journal of International Economics.
 He has an H index of 46 as of December 2016.

 He has produced a two volume set of his own collected works.
-The first volume, entitled: Insights and Impacts from World Bank CGE Based Projects, appeared in March 2014.
-The second volume Trade Policy for Development and Transition will appear in December 2016.
+The first volume is entitled: Applied Trade Policy Modeling in 16 Countires: Insights and Impacts from World Bank CGE Based Project.
+The second volume is entitled Trade Policy for Development and Transition.
 In the fall of 2013 he wrote the Trade Policy Strategic Action Plan for 2013-2017, adopted by the Ministers of the ten country Central Asian Regional Economic Cooperation.
 Dr. Tarr has recently contributed an article to the Handbook of Computable General Equilibrium Modeling (see article here).
 He also has on-going projects on: how much does the heterogeneous firms model impact the estimates of the welfare gains from trade liberalization; poverty and shared prosperity implications of regional integration agreements in Eastern and Southern Africa; deep integration in the Eurasian Economic Union; and WTO accession in Belarus.

 A list of his papers and citations may be found at the following Google Scholar link:

 His cv, with a summary of his policy experience and academic papers, is attached below.

 His recent Working Papers are available at http://ssrn.com/author=54135.

 For additional Working Papers search for David Tarr at: http://econ.worldbank.org/docsearch